pietrobs/pietro-boilerplate/README.md

-All notable changes to this project will be documented in this file.
-See [CHANGELOG.md](https://github.com/pietrobs/pietro-boilerplate/blob/main/CHANGELOG.md) for commit guidelines.
+All notable changes to this project will be documented in [CHANGELOG.md](https://github.com/pietrobs/pietro-boilerplate/blob/main/CHANGELOG.md).